 Duvet covers are available in a variety of fabrics, few of them are:

-Cotton Duvet Covers: most commonly used, easy to care and breathable
+Cotton Duvet Cover: most commonly used, easy to care and breathable

 Blend Duvet Covers: Cotton combined polyester ideal for easy care and no-ironing